 The images below reveal a double standard.
 While male fashion models have pronounced masculine sexual traits, female fashion models have diminished feminine sexual traits.

 By contrast, consider the vintage romance covers below.
 These novels were written by women and cater to women's fantasies.
 Some of the covers were painted by women as well.
 The protagonists resemble sex dolls more than fashion models or actresses.

 Of course, not all men are looking for an hourglass.
 Uncommon tastes are quite real.
 Everyone knows there are some who prefer the petite, girlish look, or the tomboy look, or the extravagantly well-endowed look, even though these tastes aren’t pervasive enough to be reflected in the statues of love goddesses.
-And a few men really do prefer runway models.
+And a few men really do prefer runway models or Rubenesque figures.